druid-io/druid-io.github.io/_posts/2013-10-18-realtime-web-applications.md

 ## Web App in Ruby/Sinatra/ruby-druid

 Our Ruby application using Sinatra and ruby-druid is similar.
+First we setup some Sinatra configuration variables, and then repeat the work above:

 	# index.rb
 	require 'sinatra'